Medeu: History

-The Medeu is a high-altitude sports complex near Almaty, located at an altitude of 1691 meters above sea level.
+The Medeu is a high-altitude sports complex near Almaty, located at an altitude of 1,691 meters above sea level.
 It is considered to be the world's largest high-mountain skating rink.
 The skating rink was named after the Maloalmatinsky volost Medeu Pusurmanov.
 He built three wooden huts for the wintering of his family there, and began the development of the tract in the foothills of the Zailiysky Alatau.
 Medeu became a well-known entrepreneur, patron of educational institutions, and participated in the planting of the city.

 In 1930, a sanatorium was opened in the area named "MDO" (Local holiday home).
 Construction of the skating rink began in the fall of 1949, and the first competition took place at the stadium on 4 February 1951.
 The capital of the Kazakh SSR was responsible for building the new skating rink.
 The complex was meant to prepare athletes for competitions in the highlands.
 The site was chosen by a special commission from Moscow.
 The construction of the Medeu rink involved over 1,300 workers.

-On the opening day of the skating rink (February 5, 1951), it established two world and six all-Union records.
+On the opening day of the skating rink (5 February 1951), it established two world and six all-Union records.
 During the opening ceremony, a traditional parade of athletes was held, honoring the veteran skaters.
 For the following 17 seasons, 47 world records were established on the ice rink.
-The level of solar radiation in the area, as well as low pressure and a weak wind was thought to be a key aspect in numerous world records broken within the complex.
-Also, the ice used on the skating rink was thought to be an important factor as it's composed of water from Malya Almatinka (providing high sliding speeds).
+The level of solar radiation in the area, as well as low pressure and a weak wind were thought to be key aspects in numerous world records being broken at the complex.
+Also, the ice used on the skating rink was thought to be an important factor as it was composed of water from Malya Almatinka (providing high sliding speeds).

 In 1972, the Medeu started its own system of artificial ice.
 This was carried out by a team of Soviet engineers (and remains until the present).
 The site's artificial ice covers the entire site (a total of 10.5 thousand square meters).
 The Ministry of Highways renovated and asphalted the road from Abai Avenue to the Medeu, building two bridges through Malaya Almatinka.
 The Medeu eventually evolved from a sports facility into a major recreation space.

 In the stands, the complex seated 10.5 thousand people.
 The complex also included cloakrooms, buffets designed for 500 people, a hotel for athletes, a bottling room, a room with a film projector, rooms for judges, a press center, a bathhouse and rental points for skates.
 In 1974, Medeu hosted the European Speed Skating Championships in its arena.
 In the second half of the 80s, it was closed for reconstruction, stretching for seven years.